 The word "millets" has become a perennial topic of discussion, attracting more attention than Bollywood gossip or politics.

-In this article, you will get to know about Pearl millet benefits, commonly known as Bajra, which is perhaps the most famous and widely available variety among millets.
+In this article, you will get to know about benefits of Pearl millet, commonly known as Bajra, which is perhaps the most famous and widely available variety among millets.

 TABLE OF CONTENTS